-by Nicole (Occupational Therapist at Gateway Therapies)
+by Nicole (Occupational Therapist at Early Start Australia)

 Occupational Therapists are highly underrated allied health professionals.
 Being one, I can say that with some authority.
 Seriously though, having just returned from a conference attended by about 750 of us, I can definitely say that they are an amazing bunch of people.
 The thing is, if you haven’t needed one, chances are you don’t know what an OT is, and how much you are missing out on!